-We had federal net operating loss ("NOL") carry forwards of approximately \$183.3 million as of December 31, 2018, of which, approximately \$175.0 million, generated in 2017 and prior, will expire between 2025 and 2037.
-The NOL generated in 2018, of approximately \$8.3 million, will have an indefinite carryforward.
-We may be subject to certain limitations in our annual utilization of NOL carry forwards to of f-set future taxable income pursuant to Section 382 of the Internal Revenue Code, which could result in NOLs expiring unused.
-At December 31, 2018, we had approximately \$147.2 million of state NOLs, which expire between 2018 and 2038.
-At December 31, 2018, we had a full valuation allowance against our net deferred tax assets as the realization of such assets was not considered more likely than not.
+We had federal net operating loss ("NOL") carry forwards of approximately \$198.1 million as of December 31, 2019, of which, approximately \$175.0 million, generated in 2017 and prior, will expire between 2025 and 2037.
+The NOL generated in 2018 and 2019, of approximately \$23.0 million, will have an indefinite carryforward period but can generally only be used to offset 80% of taxable income in any particular year.
+We may be subject to certain limitations in our annual utilization of NOL carry forwards to off-set future taxable income pursuant to Section 382 of the Internal Revenue Code, which could result in NOLs expiring unused.
+At December 31, 2019, we had approximately \$160.0 million of state NOLs, which expire between 2019 and 2038.
+At December 31, 2019, we had a full valuation allowance against our net deferred tax assets as the realization of such assets was not considered more likely than not.